AafienX/AafienX.github.io/index.md

 02A1540
 Anonymity is never an option even if one person breach it doesn't matter how close to you.
 The dreaded has happened, now the fear is will I ever go back to normal. do I even want to do it again knowing everybody will be there judging. yea I know nobody gives shit about who i am what do i do or anything, but matters to me, don't want my name to be even remotely mentione.
-Don't want to blame you, but it changed something.
+Don't want to blame you, but it changed,you didn't have to do this.